uxmal/reko-extras/README.md

 ## Batch
 This tool runs through a directory, invoking Reko on binaries and collecting all instructions that Reko's disassembler reports as unimplemented.
 The collected instructions are then used to generate unit tests that can be used as a starting point for implementing said unimplemented instructions.

+# x86opcodes
+This tool uses the XML file provided at https://raw.githubusercontent.com/Barebit/x86reference/master/x86reference.xml to emit metadata about X86 instructions.

+# chunks
+Prototype tool to evaluate the performance of performing Reko's shingle scanning in parallel using multiple threads.